-NTGS databases "Historical Mineral Titles" and "GEMIS" were interrogated to capture past exploration titles overlapping the relinquished part of EL32244, and all relevant reports were reviewed.
+NTGS databases "Historical Mineral Titles" and "GEMIS" were interrogated to capture past exploration titles overlapping EL32244, and all relevant reports were reviewed.
 Table 2 is a summary of historical titles and results reported.
 Previous exploration efforts relevant to the area of EL32244 and/or involving collection of new data are summarised thereafter.
 Plans of historical tenement, drilling and sampling are included at Figures 7 to 9.